Do you have the leadership presentation skills your team need from you?

 Having the ability to speak doesn’t necessarily make us good at it.

 Whether our content is clearly understood is an entirely different matter.

 Some leaders think that there are no technical competencies attached to communication.
 That belief fuels the myth that communication doesn’t affect the financial success of their business.
 There is often an assumption that just because we can speak well during an interview, we can all communicate effectively.

 Poor communication is a bit like high blood pressure.
 If you neglect it for too long the consequences can be disastrous.

-We leave school, graduate from college or university and suddenly find ourselves in a world where the most important skill we need to survive let alone thrive is communication.
-Suddenly we are asked to present our work or ideas to colleagues or customers and the panic sets in.
-It’s no wonder that research suggests that 74% of people have some anxiety about public speaking.
+It’s a world where the most important skill we need to survive, let alone thrive, is communication.
+One day we are asked to present our work or ideas to colleagues or customers and the panic sets in.
+It’s no wonder that so many people have some anxiety about public speaking.